bcoe/assertassert/README.md

 assertassert.chai.expect('foo').to.deep.equal('foo')
 ```

-or override the default Object prototype:
+or override the default object prototype:

 ```js
 assertassert.chai.should()